waldoj/nga-moving-target-indicator-modernization-software/00_RFQ.md

 This procurement is being conducted in accordance with FAR Subpart 8.4, Federal Supply Schedules.
 This is not a FAR Part 15, Contracting by Negotiation, procurement.
 All submissions in response to this RFQ are considered quotations and not proposals or offers, even if labeled as such.
 The offerors agree to and are bound by all instructions, procedures and rules of this RFQ under Part 8.
 The Government is not obligated to determine a competitive range, conduct discussions, solicit final revised quotations, or use other techniques associated with FAR Part 15.
 The contracting techniques associated with FAR Part 15.3 do not apply in any way, shape, or form to this action.
 ### 8.1 INSTRUCTIONS FOR WRITTEN QUOTATIONS

-Written quotes (all sections) are due by no later than by **1700 EST on JULY 31th, 2018**.
-Quotes not submitted via e-mail, or not received by the above deadline, will NOT be evaluated.
-Contact the Contracting Officer and/or the Contract Specialist if you have not received a confirmation of receipt, including attachments, within 24 hours of your quote submission.
+Written quotes in accordance with this RFQ (all sections) are to be submitted to GSA eBuy RFQ1306427, by no later than **1700 EST on JULY 31th, 2018**.
+Quotes not submitted to GSA eBuy RFQ1306427, or not received by the above deadline, will NOT be evaluated.
+Contact the Contracting Officer and/or the Contract Specialist if you have not received a confirmation of receipt within 24 hours of your quote submission.

 Your written quote shall contain the following sections: